Due to Spain’s history of trade and conquest all over Europe, Spanish desserts have influences from many regions.

 The Spanish sure do enjoy their Christmas sweets.
 Pestiños are traditional Christmas pastries most popular in Andalusia and other Southern regions of Spain.

-Pestiños are fried and made from flour, aniseed, olive oil, wine and a little sugar.
+Pestiños are fried and made from flour, aniseed, spanish olive oil, wine and a little sugar.
 A great addition to your Christmas dessert menu and for that reason it made our list of Top 5 Spanish Sweets for Christmas.

 12. Tarta de Santiago